 Mexico is no exception when it comes to partisan influence in electoral regulation.
 In the same way to Rossiter et al. (1998), Estévez, Magar and Rosas (2008) argue that IFE’s impartiality does not stem from the independence of its board members, but rather the system of party checks and balances within the institution.
 They describe the IFE as a collegiate body whose members are carefully selected with expectations that they will conduct themselves in accordance with the interests of the parties that appointed them in the Cámara de Diputados (the lower house of Congress).
 In addition to this, a substantial portion of the EMB executive board’s decisions —including redistricting— can only be audited by the parties.
-And although it is fundamental that parties keep an eye on the regulator and on each other in their influence over redistricting, opening this process to other more diverse social agents is highly desirable as a way to improve representation.
+While it is fundamental that parties retain the ability to monitor this process, opening it broadly to society would improve representation, which is highly desirable.
 We elaborate on the concept of participation later on in this paper.
 But first, we show that the conditions are not yet in place for agents without direct presence in the board to track, evaluate or, much less, participate in the redistricting process.

 II.
 Transparency, accountability and civic participation

-Admittedly, Mexico’s EMB has made a tremendous effort and has achieved a great deal in working toward an open data policy.
-The almost twenty years during which that body has been gradually opening up information on electoral processes, and on the various aspects of electoral regulation, are evident with a simple visit to its webpage.
-In terms of redistricting, almost all the cartographic inputs are available online (INE 2015b, 2015c) only on an ex post basis and once the process has concluded.
+Admittedly, Mexico’s EMB has made a tremendous effort and has achieved a great deal in working toward an open data policy during the (almost) twenty years of history of that body.
+A simple visit to the webpage reveals the substantial data now available.
+In terms of redistricting, although almost all the cartographic inputs are available online (INE 2015b, 2015c) this occurs only on an ex post basis and once the process has concluded.
 Incredibly enough, because of the nature of redistricting, and the technical complexities it entails, the efforts made so far to open up the information and make this process more transparent have been insufficient.

 Boundary delimitation requires a formidable volume of information.
 Among the most relevant are demographic figures of various kinds, the location of geographic features throughout the national territory, or the digitalized geography.
 It is very difficult, if not impossible, to evaluate a decision if we cannot replicate the process by which it was taken (Smith 2015).
 Table 1 lists seven major aspects we consider necessary and sufficient to replicate the redistricting process.
 It includes data bases, miscellaneous cartography, the mathematical formulas used, the existing laws and regulations, the party maps and alterations, the electoral results, and the specialized software.
 Thirty-six public agencies are responsible for producing and distributing it.